r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Fuuma Kotarou:**

 That could be it.
-I believe Master should be okay thanks to {(M) his /(F) her} Mystic Codes, and you should be fine as well, Lady Musashi.
+I believe Master should be okay thanks to [♂ his /♀ her] Mystic Codes, and you should be fine as well, Lady Musashi.

 **Fuuma Kotarou:**